Pomset logic: the other approach to non commutativity in logic: Presentation

-Around 1988, my PhD advisor Jean-Yves Girard pointed to my attention a binary non commutative connective $<$ in coherence spaces.
-In coherence spaces, this connective has intriguing properties: \begin{itemize} \item $\bef$ is self dual $(A\bef B)^\perp\equiv (A^\perp \bef B^\perp)$, without swapping the two components --- by $X \equiv Y$ we mean that there is a pair of canonical invertible linear maps between $X$ and $Y$. \item $\bef$ is non commutative $(A<B) \not\equiv (B< A)$ \item $\bef$ is associative $((A\bef B)\bef C)\equiv (A\bef (B\bef C))$; \item it lies in between the commutative conjunction $\ts$ and disjunction $\pa$ there is a canonical linear map from $A(\ts B)$ to $(A\bef B)$ an one from $(A\bef B)$ to $(A\pa B)$\footnote{Coherence spaces validate the \textsc{mix} rule $(A\ts B)\multimap (A\pa B)$}; \end{itemize} I designed a proof net calculus with this connective, in which a sequent, that is the conclusion of a proof, is a partially ordered multiset of formulas.
-This proof net calculus enjoys cut-elimination and a sound and faithful (coherence) semantics \footnote{In the sense that having an interpretation is the same as being syntactically correct cf. theorem \ref{semcorrect}} preserved under cut elimination.
-I proposed a version of sequent calculus that easily translates into those proof nets and enjoys cut-elimination as well. \cite{Ret93} However despite many attempts by me and others (Sylvain Pogodalla, Lutz Stra{\ss}burger) over many years we did not find a sequent calculus that would be complete w.r.t. the proof nets.
-Later on, Alessio Guglielmi, soon joined by Lutz Stra{\ss}burger, designed the calculus of structures, a term calculus more flexible than sequent calculus (deep inference) with the \emph{before} connective \cite{Gug94,Gug99,GugStr01}, a system that is quite close to dicograph rewriting \cite{Ret98roma,Ret99romarr}, described in section \ref{PNdicographs}.
-They tried to prove that one of their systems called BV was equivalent to pomset logic and they did not succeed.
-As a reviewer of my habilitation \cite{RetoreHDR} Lambek wrote: \begin{quotation} \it He constructs a model of linear logic using graphs, which is new to me.
-His most original contribution is probably the new binary connective which he has added to his non commutative version of linear logic, although I did not find where it is treated in the sequent calculus.
-(J. Lambek, Dec.
-3, 2001) \end{quotation} I deliberately omitted my work on sequent calculus in my habilitation manuscript, because none of the sequent calculi I experimented with was complete w.r.t. pomset proof nets which are "perfect", i.e. enjoy all the expected proof theoretical properties.
-In addition, by that time, I did not yet have a counter example to my proposal of a sequent calculus, the one in picture \ref{counterex} of section \ref{sequentialisation} was found ten years later with Lutz Stra{\ss}burger.
+Around 1988, my PhD advisor Jean-Yves Girard pointed to my attention a binary non commutative connective $\bef$ in coherence spaces.
+In coherence spaces, this connective has intriguing properties: \begin{itemize} \item $\bef$ is self dual $(A\bef B)^\perp\equiv (A^\perp \bef B^\perp)$, without swapping the two components --- by $X \equiv Y$ we mean that there is a pair of canonical invertible linear maps between $X$ and $Y$. \item $\bef$ is non commutative $(A\bef B) \not\equiv (B\bef A)$ \item $\bef$ is associative $((A\bef B)\bef C)\equiv (A\bef (B\bef C))$; \item it lies in between the commutative conjunction $\ts$ and disjunction $\pa$ there is a canonical linear map from $(A\ts B)$ to $(A\bef B)$ an one from $(A\bef B)$ to $(A\pa B)$ --- remember that coherence spaces validate the \textsc{mix} rule $(A\ts B)\multimap (A\pa B)$; \end{itemize} I designed a proof net calculus with this connective, in which a sequent, that is the conclusion of a proof, is a partially ordered multiset of formulas.
+This proof net calculus enjoys cut-elimination and a sound and faithful (coherence) semantics, in the sense that having an interpretation (which is preserved under cut elimination) is the same as being syntactically correct cf. Theorem \ref{semcorrect}.
+I proposed a version of sequent calculus that easily translates into those proof nets and enjoys cut-elimination as well \cite{Ret93}.
+However despite many attempts by me and others (Sylvain Pogodalla, Lutz Stra{\ss}burger) over many years we did not find a sequent calculus that would be complete w.r.t. the proof nets.
+Later on, Alessio Guglielmi, soon joined by Lutz Stra{\ss}burger, designed the calculus of structures, a term calculus more flexible than sequent calculus (deep inference) with the \emph{before} connective \cite{Gug94,Gug99,GugStr01}, a system that is quite close to dicograph rewriting \cite{Ret98roma,Ret99romarr} They tried to see whether one of their systems called SBV was equivalent to pomset logic; here we include in Section \ref{sbv} a new result saying deep pomset i.e. a rewrite view of pomset logic proof nets corresponds to SBV as well as an old result of us saying that SBV tautologies are provable formulas of pomset proof nets.